Home | Scholarships, Grants, and Financial Aid

 The Methodist Foundation of Ohio welcomes requests from churches that are in mission to its local community through feeding programs, health and wellness programs, services for children and adults at risk, educational opportunities, and more.
 It does not fund requests for capital improvements that are not mission-related, debt retirement, or operating funds.
 Learn more and apply by March 1.

-The Multicultural Vitality Board is receiving grant applications for small church projects that benefit racial ethnic ministries of the local church or the East Ohio Conference.
-Applications must be received by May 1, 2022, for projects to be completed in the 2021-2022 church year that ends June 30.
+The Multicultural Ministries Board is receiving grant applications for small church projects that benefit racial ethnic ministries of the local church or the East Ohio Conference.
+Applications must be received by May 1 for projects to be completed in the coming conference year (July 1-June 30).
+No applications will be reviewed in June, July, or August.
 Learn more and apply.

 Apply for a United Methodist Appalachian Ministry Network grant to be used for projects within the geographic region of Appalachia and that serve a majority of Appalachian people.
 Grants cannot be used for agency/ministry operating expenses but may be used for non-agency/ministry resource persons.
-Apply by April 15, 2023, and September 15, 2023.
+Current application and deadlines available here.

 The Office of Christian Unity and Interreligious Relationships (OCUIR) offers a scholarship of up to $200 to attend a continuing education event that will train the recipient to act as an ecumenical partner and/or teach about interreligious topics.
 Learn more and apply.